TGOSS1984/uk_winter_mountain_tours_v2/README.md

   - Allow users to **save favourite routes** or “plan a trip” list.
   - **Search by start point / nearest town** — location-based discovery.
   - Weather integration (basic forecast per route region on the booking page).
-  - Link CTA buttons (“Subscribe”, “Say hello”) to real forms or email marketing services (Mailchimp, Django contact forms).
+  - **Wire CTA buttons (“Subscribe”, “Say hello”) to real services**
+    - **Status:** Currently implemented as intentional placeholders in the MVP.
+    - **Current behaviour:** Clicking routes to a “thank you” page (acknowledgement + back-to-home auto-redirect); no data stored or emailed.
+    - **Planned upgrade:** Connect to a lightweight service (Formspree/Mailchimp) or a Django model + form handling flow so submissions are saved and manageable in Admin.

 ---